 Alternatives to Ravensburger jigsaw puzzles

-Cobble Hill and Gibsons would be your next companies to look at.
+Cobble Hill, Gibsons, and Galison would be your next companies to look at.

 With high-quality production values and a wide variety of art styles, Cobble Hill is actually our best-selling line of puzzles by far.
 We have some die-hard puzzlers who came to us on a steady all-Ravensburger puzzle diet, gave a Cobble Hill puzzle a shot, and were converted.

 Gibsons is similarly high-quality, even giving Ravensburger a run for its money in terms of paperboard thickness!

 Or if you prefer Ravensburger's artsier patterns, try Galison - their illustrations are bold, creative, and unique.